-Cucumbers can be grown all summer long but with hydroponics you can grow all year around.
+Ideally, Cucumbers are grown during the summer but with one can grow Hydroponically anytime during an year.
 Growing cucumbers with hydroponics produce healthier plants and higher yields than growing in soil gardening.
 Cucumbers grow well in an expando drip garden, deep water culture, or in ebb & flow using Rockwool.
 Cucumbers are quite delicate and require special treatment even in hydroponic systems.

 The easiest way to grow cucumbers in hydroponics is to plant them in a Rockwool starter cubes.
 Soak the Rockwool cubes until they are completely drenched and allow them to drain.
 Once the Rockwool drains push one seed about ½ inches deep into the each cube and water them every day.
 Make sure that you plant one seed per cube in your growing medium.
 Within few days you can see the set of true leaves emerging from the Rockwool.